Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 After a long meditation on the charts for quantitative questions, I came to the conclusion that all players can be divided into three groups (obvious post factum):

-- `Hard` — the biggest of strategies: push everything to the maximum: complexity, role-playing, world size, management, etc.
+- `Hard` — the biggest fans of strategies: push everything to the maximum: complexity, role-playing, world size, management, etc.
-- `Core` — dedicated strategy lovers: play a lot, love strategies, but without extremes.
+- `Core` — dedicated strategy fans: play a lot, like strategies, but without extremes.
 - `Casual` — all the rest.

 Quantitative questions are many.
 Obviously, not every person will choose answers specific only to one group.
 To clearly separate respondents into groups, I did the following: